A monolid is an eyelid shape that doesn’t have a crease. An eye that does have a crease is known as a double eyelid.

 Keep reading to learn more about why they’re so unique, how you can embrace them, and what options you have if you want to have a crease.

-Monolid eyes are most common in people of Asian descent.
+Monolid eyes are most common in people of East Asian descent.
 However, people of other races with horizontal, elongated eyes may also have monolids.

 What’s more, some individuals with larger eyelid hoods may appear to have monolids.
 These are referred to as hooded monolids.
 The skin folds over the visible crease, giving the appearance of a monolid.

-For decades, eyelid surgery has been very popular among Asians across the globe.
+For decades, eyelid surgery has been very popular among East Asians across the globe.
 Indeed, anecdotal reports suggest some children have surgery to create an eyelid crease as young as elementary school.

-However, the tide is changing in the Asian community and in the beauty community more broadly.
+However, the tide is changing in the East Asian community and in the beauty community more broadly.
 People are embracing their monolid eyes and the unique look and appearance that comes with them.

 Beauty bloggers like Jen Chae of From Head to Toe and Weylie Hoang of ILikeWeylie — both have more than 1 million subscribers on YouTube — talk frequently about their monolids.
 They also embrace them by offering makeup tutorials that show people how to celebrate the unique beauty of this facial feature.